Detachment-550/det550website/documentation/docs/profile.md

     - Max width 1000 px
     - Max height 1000 px

-## Update Profile Information
+### Update Profile Information

 The following information is your profile information:

+!!! info
     - Email
     - Phone
     - Position
     - Major
     - Personal Goals
     - Bio
     - Air Force Goals
     - Awards & Achievements

 To update your profile information do the following:

+!!! example "Directions"
     1. Navigate to your profile page.
     2. Click the 'Edit Profile' button.
     3. Edit any of the above fields to represent the values you want.
     4. Click the 'Update Profile' button and your changes will be saved.

-## Link GroupMe Account
+### Link GroupMe Account

 Currently this does nothing on the website however a developer could leverage your GroupMe account to send direct messages and notifications.